Ann Arbor Public Schools: Controversies

-Racial hostility civil rights complaint
+2020 civil rights complaint

 In 2020, a black student at Pioneer High School filed a complaint with the Michigan Department of Civil Rights alleging racism in Ann Arbor schools.
 The filing came after an earlier petition from the school's Black Student Union requesting the teacher's dismissal.
 In October, a local group protested in front of the school demanding action against the teacher.
 The school system hired its own attorney to perform an independent investigation of the allegations.
 The next year, a parent filed a Freedom of Information Act lawsuit against AAPS, claiming they withheld documents that would provide evidence of racial discrimination at the high school and uncover the teacher's history of racial antagonism.

-Student abuse cover up scandal
+2023 student abuse cover up scandal

 In July of 2023, local media began reporting that a school aide had assaulted a 7-year-old student on an AAPS school bus.
 The aide was convicted of child abuse, but a lawsuit from the family alleged that the school covered up the abuse.
 By September, superintendent Jeanice Swift had resigned, and in October interim superintendent Jazz Parks was appointed by the Ann Arbor Board of Education.

-Gaza ceasefire resolution
+2024 Gaza ceasefire resolution

 On January 18, 2024, Ann Arbor Public Schools approved a resolution that called for a ceasefire in Gaza, due to the Gaza war while also "encouraging its teachers to discuss the conflict" in classrooms.
 The approval came after 120 people gave commentary both in support, and opposition, of the resolution.